 Hunter says that the note he got from Justin inspired him.
 “I reread it when I needed a pick-me-up or was worried about a test.
 Through hard work and perseverance and a lot of re-reading Justin’s note, I graduated high school!
 I graduated with a 3.4 GPA.”

 An act of caring, like a year of service, writing a kind note, or sending a financial gift to City Year, continues to ripple through Tulsa and create positive impacts in our community.
-I recently learned the effect of Justin’s year of service with Hunter, not because he had City Year but because he is City Year.
+I recently learned the effect of Justin’s year of service with Hunter, not because Hunter had City Year but because he is City Year.

-I am thrilled to share that the person in the City Year red jacket in these pictures is Hunter, who is serving in one of our schools this year like Justin served him.
-Hunter has one goal this year: to impact just one student’s life.
+I am thrilled to share that the person in the City Year red jacket in these pictures is Hunter, who is serving in one of our schools this year like Justin served.
+Hunter has one goal this year: to impact one student’s life.
 I know that he is already exceeding that goal.
 Thanks to donors like you, Justin’s year of service rippled forward to Hunter’s year of service and through to Hunter's student now, Maria.
 Maria and Hunter have already built a strong relationship and to continue this impact, they need you to donate today.
 Hunter graduated high school on track and on time because Justin showed how our community cares.
 We want the same for Maria and students like her!

 There are City Year red jackets across our schools creating ripples through inspirational acts of compassion every day.
 I invite you to donate today to stay connected to the ripples of hope in our community.
 Would you send your support for Hunter and Maria and all of our AmeriCorps members in our schools today?